JefftheDoggo/Binyan-Notes/content/_index.md

 Hello!
 I’m [[Other/About me|Binyan]], this is my website of notes from Obsidian, which Bajay suggested I make.
 Thank you Bajay.
 If something seems off in this website, it was probably Bajay or Edward who did it.
 Thank you to [Bajay](https://baju-s.toomwn.xyz/) and [Edward](https://github.com/eddietheed) for being a massive help in setting this up!

+Some of this is actually good notes, and some of the other parts are just parodying Bajus.

 > [!info] Subjects
 >
 > - [[Y11 Methods]]